SteveAustin79/YTDL/README.md

 Download one, multiple ar all videos from a specific YouTube channel in any available resolution as mp4.

 ### Features
+- channel config file with default filters (file must be located in _config subfolder in target directory)
 - filters: video title name, minimum video views, video duration, exclude/include video ID's
 - channels.txt: YouTube Channels list
 - video resolutions > 1080p only provided as webm by YouTube -> converted to mp4 after downloading